15 Simple Ideas to Transition from Summer to Fall Decor

 Amber bottles can look great on their own, gathered in a collection, used with taper candles, or holding flower or greenery stems!

-Flea markets and antique malls are great places to find old amber bottles. Â But if you want some right away, these are some great vintage-inspired options:
+Flea markets and antique malls are great places to find old amber bottles.
+But if you want some right away to help transition from summer to fall decor, these are some great vintage-inspired options:

-- This vase comes in 3 sizes and is an excellent price point! Â Get one of each size to make a really pretty vignette!
+- This vase comes in 3 sizes and is an excellent price point!
+Combine the set with each size to make a really pretty vignette!

 - This pack of six amber bottles are perfect for a tablescape!